 Need a rental car?
 This is a road trip!
-Enterprise Rent-a-Car is available in Moab.
+Compare rates for dozens of top agencies at CarRentals.com.
 Some roads in Canyonlands are only accessible with 4WD, but you won’t need it for our favorite hikes and views in Island in the Sky.

 Packing list – You’ll need sturdy hiking shoes, sunscreen, anti-bacterial gel and water bottles for the whole family.
 You’ll also need an insulated backpack or a cooler for lunch and snacks.
 Find everything you need at Amazon.com, Sierra Trading Post or REI Outlet.